coreruleset/documentation/content/7-known-issues/_index.md

   ```

   Support for the URLENCODED body processor was only added in ModSecurity 3.0.3.
   :warning: Please do not use such an older version of ModSecurity.
-Upgrade to latest and greatest.
+Upgrade to the latest and greatest.

 ## Debian